Prince-Tee/AWS_CloudSolutionFor2CompanyWebsites/README.md

 4. Configure the Rule:

-Choose the appropriate target group for the hostname.
+Choose the appropriate or create target group for the hostname.
 Select the priority for the rule.

 ![(screenshot)](https://github.com/Prince-Tee/AWS_CloudSolutionFor2CompanyWebsites/blob/main/Sreenshots%20from%20my%20local%20env/create%20a%20rule%20to%20route%20traffic%20to%20tooling2.PNG)